slonyaka/companies/README.md

 Copy .env.example to .env file.

 XDebug added for local development.
+Configs in .env file:
+XDEBUG_START_WITH_REQUEST should be set "yes" to enable.

-XDEBUG_HOST need to be specified for particular OS in an .env file.
+XDEBUG_HOST need to be specified for particular OS.
 For example `host.docker.internal` for Windows.

-Port for XDebug used 9009 by default but could be changed in .env file.
+Port for XDebug used 9009 by default but could be changed.

-Need to add a line to the hosts file
+To run http://api.loc domain need to be added to the hosts file `127.0.0.1 api.loc`
-`127.0.0.1 api.loc`

 Run `./bin/init` file to up docker containers and run migrations.